 After a three-month bid process that saw Box UK demonstrate an innovative vision for the platform alongside extensive domain knowledge and technical expertise, we were engaged as OKdo’s website partner – responsible for building seven country sites in six languages from a single technology platform, alongside coordinating the full technological ecosystem that would underpin the new business.

 Given the timescales and flexibility required, the organisation was keen to take a lean approach to development.
 At the same time, the platform required a rich feature set, to fulfil OKdo’s core aim of delivering an outstanding, engaging and seamless customer experience for all its SBC and IoT customers.
-Our solution architects worked to craft an architecture that effectively balanced these requirements, employing a modular approach that supports service independence, while enabling communication via a robust API layer.
+Drawing on extensive bespoke software consultancy experience, our solution architects worked to craft an architecture that effectively balanced these requirements, employing a modular approach that supports service independence, while enabling communication via a robust API layer.

-WordPress VIP, the enterprise WordPress and WooCommerce offering from Automattic, was selected as the underlying development platform.
+Our software consultants also selected WordPress VIP, the enterprise WordPress and WooCommerce offering from Automattic, as the underlying development platform for OKdo.com.
 Providing instant enterprise architecture as well as massive extensibility and flexibility, WordPress VIP powers sites for organisations including Dow Jones, the New York Times and CNN – while its e-commerce offering, WooCommerce, runs 20% of the world’s top 1 million online stores.

 Through the modular architecture, additional third-party applications were then integrated with the platform, to provide the complex functionality needed to manage the end-to-end ecommerce lifecycle.
 Not only did this approach facilitate rapid development and delivery (by leveraging existing services where possible), it has also helped future-proof the solution, as individual elements of the ecosystem can be scaled, swapped or added as needed.